Language-Research-Technology/ldaca-website/content/resources/user-guides/portal/filters/index.md

 ### Access

-The {{< glossary_link display="access conditions" id="access-conditions" >}} associated with an item.
+The <GlossaryLink display="access conditions" id="access-conditions" /> associated with an item.
 Note that these differ from the three general categories of the [Access icons](resources/user-guides/portal/basic-navigation/#item-icons) and are instead the specific licenses for the item's usage.

 __Examples:__
 - Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)